kavanabhat/Spark-Benchmarks-Setup/hibench-setup/README.md

 ###  Configuration

    1. To configure `HiBench`, run `./install.sh`, it will clone the HiBench repository under path `Spark-Benchmarks-Setup/hibench-setup/wdir` and also will set the hadoop and spark related variables in configuration files for HiBench.
 At the end, it will run build for HiBench.
+   2. If `./install.sh` is installing maven on redhat machine, please execute "source ~/.bashrc to export updated maven related environment variables in your current login session.
-   2. To run benchmark , run `./runbench.sh`.
+   3. To run benchmark , run `./runbench.sh`.
 It will ask for options to select type of workloads to be run.Please select workload name in comma separated format for multiple inputs (e.g. sql,micro) or "all" if you want to run all workloads.
-   3. Output files for benchmarks will be stored in zip format at location `Spark-Benchmarks-Setup/hibench-setup/wdir/hibench-results` and logs at `Spark-Benchmarks-Setup/hibench-setup/wdir/hibench-logs`
+   4. Output files for benchmarks will be stored in zip format at location `Spark-Benchmarks-Setup/hibench-setup/wdir/hibench-results` and logs at `Spark-Benchmarks-Setup/hibench-setup/wdir/hibench-logs`
-   4. If `./runbench.sh` is installing maven on redhat machine, please execute "source ~/.bashrc to export updated maven related environment variables in your current login session."
   ```